Phoebe McQueen

 Phoebe McQueen (also Jackson) is a fictional character from the British soap opera Hollyoaks, played by Mandip Gill.
 The character made her first appearance during the episode broadcast on 17 January 2012.
-Phoebe was involved in many of the shows main storyline, such as her friendship with fellow homeless teen George Smith (Steven Roberts), her relationship with gay refugee Vincent Elegba (John Omole), being involved in the 2014 train crash which killed Carmel McQueen (Gemma Merna) and being accused of murdering her aunt Mercedes McQueen (Jennifer Metcalfe).
+Phoebe was involved in many of the shows main storylines, such as her friendship with fellow homeless teen George Smith (Steven Roberts), her relationship with gay refugee Vincent Elegba (John Omole), being involved in the 2014 train crash which killed Carmel McQueen (Gemma Merna) and being accused of murdering her aunt Mercedes McQueen (Jennifer Metcalfe).
 Gill left the role in 2015 and Phoebe made her last appearance on 16 June 2015 when she was killed by the Gloved Hand Killer, Lindsey Roscoe (Sophie Austin).

-Character creation and development
+Creation and development

 Phoebe played by Mandip Gill, debuted on 17 January 2012.
-Phoebe is introduced as a regular character as part of a storyline involving regular character George Smith's homeless storyline.
+Phoebe is introduced as a regular character as part of a storyline involving regular character George Smith's (Steven Roberts) homeless storyline.
 Gill told TV Times that her character is "streetwise" and unlike George she has been squatting for a long time.
 As Callum is George's friend she cannot trust him because "in her eyes anyone from the outside is trouble".
 Pheobe fears that Callum will report them and so does not want to go into care or lose George.
 Gill said that "he and her dog Thunder are all she has".
 This causes tension between Phoebe and George and he decides to move out.
 Gill said that Phoebe feels "guilty" because George is unwell and puts her feeling aside to ask Callum for help.
 Gill explained that "by this point, George is very ill and she knows it'd be on her conscience if anything happened to him."

 Fiercely independent, proud and cocksure, Phoebe may only be fifteen, but she's got an old head on her shoulders.
 Living away from the family home, she's had to grow up pretty quickly.
 It was on the streets of Chester that Phoebe came across a friendly young soul called George [...]
 She quickly realised that his cheery little face could be handy to have around when begging.
 Henceforth, she organised a place for him in the squat.

 Roberts told Daniel Kilkelly of Digital Spy that George became dependent on Phoebe as his situation became more desperate.
 She is his source for advice on "what to do and where to go".
 However, their friendship leads them into "quite awkward situations" where they act as one another's "lifelines".
 When George is around Phoebe he is serious and "down-to-earth", which Roberts opined, forged "brilliant" friendship.
 Roberts indicated".
 The storyline became "a lot darker" as it became more serious.
 George and Phoebe are forced to live on the streets after other squatters steal their living space.
 They receive help from Deena Hardman (Sian Breckin).
 Roberts described her as "very manipulative character and she hasn't got their best interests at heart".
 Deena attempts to lure them into human trafficking.